kmhess/SoFiA-image-pipeline/README.md

 Introduction
 ------------
-Take a SoFiA generated source catalog and produce images for publication or quick inspection.
+SIP takes a SoFiA generated source catalog and produce images for publication or quick inspection.
 Images include moments, pv-diagrams, optical overlay with HI contours and spectra, with and without noise.

 Usage
 -----
+Works under the assumption that the catalog file and cubelets are in the same directory structure as created by SoFiA.
+Output from this program will be in a folder next to `*_cubelets` called `*_figures`.

 Get help on the parameters:
 * `python3 image_pipeline.py -h`